Smitdoshi1154/Home-Credit-Default-Risk/README.md

 #### The objective of this project is to use historical loan application data to Visualize which applicants are able to repay the loans.

+### Dataset:

+The dataset ultilized for this financial project was sourced from [Kaggle](https://www.kaggle.com/competitions/home-credit-default-risk/data).

 ## Contents of the Report:

 1. Client
 2. Application
 3. Credit Bureau
 4. Credit Card Balance
 5. Previous Application

 ### Phase of Work:
 I used a variety of graphs and visualization to forecast Home Credit clients' repayment capacities in order to determine how capable each application is of repaying a loan.
 Home Credit presently uses a variety of statistical and machine learning techniques to get these predictions, but I have generated similar predictions using Power BI.
 By doing this, lenders may prevent clients who can pay back loans from being turned away and can give out loans with principal, maturities, and repayment schedules that will help borrowers succeed.

 ## Client